 Before we move on, there’s one thing you SHOULDN’T do…

-Compete against bottom dollar freelancers on sites like Upwork.
+Compete against bottom dollar freelancers on content mills like Upwork.

-Yes, there’s always work available on sites like those, but generally speaking, it’s clueless, frustrating clients who will nickel and dime you over everything and never refer you other work.
+Yes, writing gigs are always available on sites like those, but generally speaking, it’s clueless, frustrating clients who will nickel and dime you over everything and never refer you other work.
 It’s better than nothing, I suppose, but I believe you’re far better off pursuing some of the options I mentioned above.
 Not only will you get paid more, but you’ll be treated better too, and it will be much easier to grow your client base.

 Here’s the career path for most freelance writers: